snabili/thermo_stability/Readme.md

 # Machine Learning for Material properties

 ## General Information
 Thermo_stability project trains **Machine Learning (ML) models** to predict **thermodynamic stability** of inorganic crystalll chemical compounds, inspired by [ElemNet](https://www.nature.com/articles/s41598-018-35934-y) paper.
 The study uses binary classification for various ML methods.
+For more detailed information about the concept and results of this study, refer to [ThermoStability](Thermo_Stability.pdf) file.

 ### Dataset Source:
 The dataset used are **Next-Gen Materials Project API** from [Materials Project (MPR)](https://next-gen.materialsproject.org/) database.
 To download dataset, the free api_key was used from MPR.